ParkWoocheol/resume/README.md

 I prefer readable codes that are easy to predict results, such as fully automatic espresso machines, rather than complex codes that are difficult to predict results such as hand drip.
 Also, I prefer coffee that I drink while communicating with my colleagues for the growth of the service rather than coffee that I drink to overcome sleep.

-I want to be a developer who can communicate with colleagues through open minded and lead the growth of the development team's culture and services with a good readability code.
+I want to be a developer who can communicate with colleagues through open minded perspective and lead the growth of the development team's culture and services with a good readability code.

 ## Work Experience
 ### Android Engineer, [Trustay](https://www.trustay.me/) (Proptech subsidiary of Yanolja)